Normal structure of isotropic reductive groups over rings: Proof of the normal structure theorem

-In this section we prove the main theorem of the present paper.
+Now we are ready to prove the main theorem of the present paper.

-\begin{proof}[Proof of Theorem~\ref{thm:main}] Let $T\le G$ be the subgroup isomorphic to $(\mathbb{G}_{m,K})^2$.
-By Lemma~\ref{lem:T-P} there are two parabolic subgroups $Q=Q^+$ and $Q^-$ of $G$ with a common Levi subgroup $L_Q=C_G(T)$.
+\begin{proof}[Proof of Theorem~$\ref{thm:main}$] Let $T\le G$ be the subgroup isomorphic to $(\mathbb{G}_{m,K})^2$.
+By Lemma~\ref{lem:T-P} there are two parabolic subgroups $Q=Q^+$ and $Q^-$ of $G$ with a common Levi subgroup $L_Q=\Center_G(T)$.

 Assume first that $K$ is Noetherian.
 Then $K$ is a finite product of connected Noetherian rings, so we can assume without loss of generality that $K$ is Noetherian and connected.
 The relative root system $\Phi_Q$ of Lemma~\ref{lem:relroots} is irreducible and $\opn{rank}(\Phi_Q)\ge 2$.
-By Lemma~\ref{lem:stand-comm-formula} we have $E_Q(K,\q)=[G(K,\q),E(K)]$.
-By Lemma~\ref{lem:E_P} we have $E_P(K,\q)=E_Q(K,\q)$ for any other parabolic subgroup $P$.
-Thus, by Proposition~\ref{lem:reduction} it suffices to prove that if $H$ is not inside $C(G(K))$, then it contains a nontrivial relative root unipotent element.
+By Proposition~\ref{prop:stand-comm-formula} we have $E(K,\q)=[G(K,\q),E(K)]$.
+Thus, by Proposition~\ref{lem:reduction} it suffices to prove that if $H$ is not inside $\Center\bigl(G(K)\bigr)$, then it contains a nontrivial relative root unipotent element.

 Let $\beta\in\Phi_Q$ be a simple root.
 Then by Lemma~\ref{lem:T-P} $P=P^+=U_{\Phi_Q^+\cup\Z\beta}$ is a parabolic subgroup distinct from $Q$, with a Levi subgroup $L_P=U_{\Z\beta}$.
 Let $S$ be a subscheme of $G$ satisfying conditions of Lemma~\ref{lem:generic}.
-If there exists $h\in H$ such that $h(c_{ij})\notin C(G(K))$, then $h(c_{ij})\in h^{E(K)}\cap \Omega_P(K)$ is subject to Corollary~\ref{cor:InPQ}, and hence $H$ contains a nontrivial relative root unipotent element.
+If there exists $h\in H$ such that $h(c_{ij})\notin\Center\bigl(G(K)\bigr)$, then $h(c_{ij})\in h^{E(K)}\cap \Omega_P(K)$ is subject to Corollary~\ref{cor:InPQ}, and hence $H$ contains a nontrivial relative root unipotent element.

 Otherwise $H$ is contained in the set of $K$-points of the subscheme $S$.
-Consider a maximal ideal $\mf m$ of $K$.
-The image $\ovl H$ of the subgroup $H$ under the canonical homomorphism $G(K)\to G(K/\mf m)$ is contained in $S(K/\mf m)$ and is normalized by $E(K/\mf m)$.
-Tits' simplicity theorem~\cite{Tits64} then implies that either $H$ contains $E(K/\mf m)$, or $H$ is contained in $C(G(K/\mf m))$.
-Since $E(K/\mf m)$ is not contained in $S(K/\mf m)$, $\ovl H$ is contained in $C(G(K/\mf m))$.
-It follows that the image of the subgroup $[H,E(K)]$ vanishes in $G(K/\mf m)$, i.\,e. $[H,E(K)]\le G(K,\mf m)$.
+Consider a maximal ideal $\m$ of $K$.
+The image $\ovl H$ of the subgroup $H$ under the canonical homomorphism $G(K)\to G(K/\m)$ is contained in $S(K/\m)$ and is normalized by $E(K/\m)$.
+Tits' simplicity theorem~\cite{Tits64} then implies that either $H$ contains $E(K/\m)$, or $H$ is contained in $\Center\bigl(G(K/\m)\bigr)$.
+Since $E(K/\m)$ is not contained in $S(K/\m)$, $\ovl H$ is contained in $\Center\bigl(G(K/\m)\bigr)$.
+It follows that the image of the subgroup $[H,E(K)]$ vanishes in $G(K/\m)$, i.\,e. $[H,E(K)]\le G(K,\m)$.